Learn How to Make Lip Balm at Home Naturally

 - Take out the containers and apply your homemade chapstick to your lips.

-Now that you know how to make a basic lip balm recipe, let’s outline a few different oils and natural additions you can include in your homemade chapstick.
 Look back at number 5 in the mixing procedure.
 This is the stage where you can add a number of different ingredients to customize your lip balm to your own personal preference.

 Pick up some Vitamin E capsules from your local pharmacy.
 You can use a needle to drain the vitamin fluid from a couple small capsules to mix with the Vaseline.
 Vitamin E is a powerful antioxidant and can fade scars while healing skin tissue.
-Be careful not to use too much since it can irritate your lips if you overdo it.
+However, be careful not to use too much since it can irritate your lips if you overdo it.
 Start with a single capsule mix first to test it out.

 Honey has natural healing properties that can help soothe burnt or chapped lips.
 By adding this into the mix it can also help sweeten the taste of the balm.
 Take a spoonful from the honey jar add to make your own honey lip balm mix.